JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

 1. Open your Kotlin Notebook file (`.ipynb`).
 2. Import the Kotlin DataFrame library by adding `%use dataframe` in a code cell at the start of your Notebook.
-> Make sure to run the code cell with the `%use dataframe` line before you run any other code cells that rely on the DataFrame library.
+> Make sure to run the code cell with the `%use dataframe` line before you run any other code cells that rely on the Kotlin DataFrame library.
 >
 {type="note"}